hpssjellis/tedx-feb-2026-educational-duality/README.md

 ## slide 12 Three Concrete Interventions.
 **From principle to practice.**

+This is not a philosophical problem.
+It is a practical one.

+Here are three actions we could do now.
 This is not abstract.
 These actions work.

 <img src="./public/a12-concrete.png" alt="a12-concrete.png" height="500">